What are proteins?

 Twenty amino acids in the human body join in unique combinations to form proteins.
-The number, and the order of the amino acids, is distinctive.
+The number, and the order of the amino acids, are distinctive.
 They do an incredible job in the human body, from the growth and maintenance to the transportation of nutrients.
 There are two types of proteins: enzymes and hormones.

-Enzymes are the complex proteins that catalyze the chemical reactions in the human body.
+Enzymes are complex proteins that catalyze the chemical reactions in the human body.
 We group the enzymes into three types: catabolic, anabolic, and catalytic enzymes.
 Enzymes break down the substrates as catabolic enzymes, while the anabolic enzymes create more complex structures.
 But enzymes are also catalysts because they influence the rate of a biochemical reaction.
 One example of enzymes, Lipase, helps in the digestion of fats.